IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 2- Nightlight/readme.md

 ## Grove Light Sensor
 <picture>
 The Grove light sensor is the first sensor that we will look at.
 It operates via analog signals, much like the potentiometer.
 The output signal from this sensor is 'low' when it detects small amounts of light.
 As the amount of light it detects increases, the output signal increases.
 Simply, when it is bright out, the sensor value is 'higher' and when it is dark out, the sensor value is 'lower'.

+## Light Emiting Diode (LED)
+<picture of LED> <picure of LED socket kit>
+The light emiting diode or LED for short.
+The LED emits light when it recieves input.
+The LED operates using There should be three LEDs included in each kit (red, blue, and green).
+It is important to note that the LED has a cathode lead (negative) and annode lead (positive).
+The lead that is longest is the annode lead.
+The LED then plugs directly into the LED socket kit provided.
+It is important to plug the LED in properly.
+Please plug the LED's cathode end near the '-' marked terminal and the LED's annode end near the '+'.

 ## Building a Nightlight